 Anatomy of a Luxury Grill

-Budget grills will get the job done… usually.
+Budget grills will get the job done … usually.
 The problem with using inferior materials is they often offer unreliable performance.
-Welds break, burners clog, and thin grill hoods retain heat poorly.
+Welds break, burners clog and thin grill hoods won't retain heat well.
 If you’re a good cook, you’ll get decent results right up until the grill starts to wear out.
-At that point, you’ll need to spend time trying to make the grill work again, buy a new cheapo big box grill to start over, or upgrade to something worthwhile.
-There’s really not much else to say about the performance of these grills.
+At that point, you’ll need to spend time trying to make the grill work again, buy a new cheapo big box grill to start over or upgrade to something worthwhile.

 Deciding on Your Next Grill

 Contact us when you’re ready to make your next grilling purchase.
-We’re also available Monday through Friday from 8 a.m. to 5 p.m.
+We’re available by phone Monday through Friday from 8 a.m. to 5 p.m.
 Central Time to answer any grilling questions you may have.